 Homemade Ice Cream

-You can also make snow cones if you have a machine (which I do, don’t ask me why) or even homemade pizza.
-Really anything your kids want to cook or make.
+You can also make snow cones if you have a machine (which I do; don’t ask me why) or homemade pizza—really anything your kids want to cook or make.

-Pro tip: Get all the materials out first, have a prep area, and make sure if it is ice cream or snow cones, the water hose is ready when they are done eating it outside!
+Pro tip: Get all the materials out first, have a prep area, and make sure the water hose is ready when they are done eating outside, whether it is ice cream or snow cones!

 Pizza and a Movie Night

 Personally, we do this all year, every Friday Night.
-It’s something that no matter what brings us together at the end of the week.
-The movie is a family pick and we all watch it together.
+It’s something that brings us together at the end of the week, no matter what.
+The movie is a family pick, and we all watch it together.

-Pro Tip: Don’t start too late and watch movie length.
+Pro Tip: Don’t start too late, and be mindful of the movie’s length.
 Also, if you have kids of varying ages, set a rating limit before you discuss movie options.
-I mostly give a few options and we vote as a family.
+I mostly give a few options, and we vote as a family.

 Family Game Night